pishoyg/coptic/README.md

 celebrated, and its remaining issues move to the corresponding component backlog milestone.

+- Component-specific milestones are often named as component versions.
+(For example, *Site v1.0* is a milestone referring to the first release of the Site).

+- Backlog milestone are often named after the component, but without a version, and often with the prefix *Pipeline:*.

 ### [Labels](https://github.com/pishoyg/coptic/labels)

 - All issues should be labeled.